8 min read

 A day-by-day 3 day itinerary for first-time visitors to Curaçao: west-side nature and beaches, sea turtles, sunsets, and historic Willemstad old town.

 Where to base yourself.
-Stay in or near Willemstad, the capital.
-It sits roughly in the middle of the south coast, close to the airport, walkable to restaurants and the historic waterfront, and central enough that every day trip is an easy reach.
-The airport (Curaçao International, also called Hato) is about a 15 to 20 minute drive from the city center.
+Willemstad, or close to it.
+The capital sits roughly in the middle of the south coast: 15 to 20 minutes from the airport (Curaçao International, also called Hato), walkable to restaurants and the historic waterfront, and within easy reach of every day trip.
 Cross the island the wrong way and you lose an hour.
-Base yourself in town and you never do.
+Base in town and you never do.

 West side versus town side.
-Curaçao really has two personalities.
-The town side, around Willemstad, is color, culture, cafes, and Dutch-Caribbean history.
-The west side, out toward Westpunt, is wild coastline, powder-sand coves, caves, and the famous turtle beaches, and it is a genuine 45 minute to one hour drive from the capital.
-That distance is the single biggest reason a guided day works so well: you get the whole west coast in one relaxed loop instead of driving it yourself.
+The town side is color, cafes, and Dutch-Caribbean history.
+The west side, out toward Westpunt, is wild coastline, powder-sand coves, caves, and the turtle beaches.
+It is a real 45-minute to one-hour drive from the capital.
+That distance is why a guided day out west works so well: the whole coast in one loop instead of driving it yourself.

 Day 1

 Start big.
-Day one is your full west-side nature and beach day, and it is the part of the island most people struggle to reach on their own.
-This is the day to hand the wheel to a local guide.
+Day one is the full west-side nature and beach day, the part of the island hardest to reach on your own.
+This is the day to hand over the wheel.

 Morning